 All pickfaces are picked in the same way: a task directs you to the location to collect the required stock.
 The difference lies in how and when those locations are replenished.
-To optimise warehouse performance and maintain consistent stock availability, Clarus introduces replenishment types the first of which is Continuous Replenishment, applied as the default setting for all pickface locations.
+To optimise warehouse performance and maintain consistent stock availability, Clarus now supports two key replenishment types that can be assigned to your pickface locations.

 Continuous Replenishment keeps pickface locations consistently stocked.
 Multiple pickfaces can be configured for the same product, allowing stock to be replenished as needed.
 Pick tasks are automatically shared across all active and eligible locations, ensuring balanced workload and efficient picking.